arjun-g/vs-swagger-viewer/README.md

 ## Validation (Partial)

 Swagger Viewer validates your documents against Swagger 2.0 and OpenAPI specifications.
 If there are any issues it will be shown as a warning in the problems panel.
+Right now only one validation error will be shown even if there are multiple issues.

 ![Swagger Validation](https://cdn.rawgit.com/arjun-g/vs-swagger-viewer/2.0.0/docs/swagger-validation.png)

+## TODO
+* Show all the errors during validation
+* Add code complete support based on Swagger 2.0 and OpenAPI specifications

 ## Releases